Bosnia Eyalet

 The Eyalet of Bosnia (ایالت بوسنه; Bosna Eyaleti; Bosanski pašaluk), was an eyalet (administrative division, also known as a beylerbeylik) of the Ottoman Empire, mostly based on the territory of the present-day state of Bosnia and Herzegovina.
 Prior to the Great Turkish War, it had also included most of Slavonia, Lika, and Dalmatia in present-day Croatia.
 Its reported area in 1853 was 20281 sqmi.

 Background

 After the execution of King Stephen Tomašević in 1463, the central part of the Kingdom of Bosnia was transformed into the sanjak of Bosnia.
 The Duchy of Herzegovina was added in 1483.

 History

 Establishment

 In 1580, Ferhad Pasha Sokolović became the first governor of the Bosnia Eyalet, as beylerbey (also referred to as "pasha").
-The Bosnia Eyalet (or Pashaluk) included the Sanjak of Bosnia (central province), Sanjak of Herzegovina, Sanjak of Vučitrn, Sanjak of Prizren, Sanjak of Klis, Sanjak of Krka, and Sanjak of Pakrac.
+The Bosnia Eyalet (or Pashaluk) included the Sanjak of Bosnia (central province), Sanjak of Herzegovina, Sanjak of Viçitrina, Sanjak of Prizren, Sanjak of Klis, Sanjak of Krka, and Sanjak of Pakrac.

 The Ottoman wars in Europe continued throughout the period, and the province reached its territorial peak in 1683.